HydroXCarbon/HybridQuantumGAN/README.md

-# Quantum Convolutional Neural Networks (QCNN)
+# Quantum Generative Adversarial Networks (QGAN)

 ## Introduction

-This project explores the implementation and research of Quantum Convolutional Neural Networks (QCNN).
-QCNN is a novel approach that leverages the principles of quantum computing to perform convolutional operations, which are pivotal in many machine learning tasks.
-This repository contains the code and resources needed to understand, implement, and experiment with QCNN.
+This project explores the implementation and research of Quantum Generative Adversarial Networks (QGAN).
+QGAN is an innovative approach that combines the power of quantum computing with the generative capabilities of GANs to create quantum-enhanced generative models.
+This repository contains the code and resources needed to understand, implement, and experiment with QGANs.

 ## Prerequisites